 With Thanksgiving on the horizon, no matter what you’re eating for dinner, we’ve all got turkey on the brain.
 Since ‘tis the season, we thought it was a good time to appreciate some of the lesser-known attributes of our feathered friends and test your turkey trivia!
 Play along with us and see if you can spot the fact or fowl!

-1. What does the word for Turkey mean in Greek?
+1. What does the Greek word for turkey actually mean?

 A.) Brazil Parrot

 B.) Russian Chicken